raulgotor/linkerscope/README.md

 ```
 #### Labels

 Labels can bind a text string with a specific memory position.
 This property falls inside `area`.
-A partial example can
-be seen below:
+An extract from the `labels` example can be found below:

 ```yaml
 areas: